INTEARnear/oracle/README.md

 2. If the consumer has enough deposit for fees, they get frozen in the contract for this specific request, and a log is fired:
    `EVENT_JSON:{"standard":"intear-oracle","version":"1.0.0","event":"request","data":{"consumer_id":"{consumer}","request_id":"0","request_data":"Hello World!"}}`.
    The contract stores a **resumption token**, the producer can choose to subsidize the storage deposit, it gets deleted soon anyway.
-3. The indexer in [crates/indexer](crates/indexer) catches all events with `standard: "intear-oracle"` and `event: "request"`, gets the data, and sends it using `respond(request_id: StringifiedNumber, response: Response)` where Response is defined in [crates/oracle-contract/src/producer.rs](crates/oracle-contract/src/producer.rs).
+3. The node in [crates/node](crates/node) catches all events with `standard: "intear-oracle"` and `event: "request"`, gets the data, and sends it using `respond(request_id: StringifiedNumber, response: Response)` where Response is defined in [crates/oracle-contract/src/producer.rs](crates/oracle-contract/src/producer.rs).
 4. The contract removes the pending request freeing up the storage, and resumes the yielded execution with Some(response).
-5. If the indexer fails to respond in 200 blocks (`yield_timeout_length_in_blocks` NEAR parameter config), the yielded execution resumes with None response.
+5. If the node fails to respond in 200 blocks (`yield_timeout_length_in_blocks` NEAR parameter config), the yielded execution resumes with None response.

 ### Paying for usage